-In researching our wildlife holidays to Gabon, Archipealgo holiday specialists, Emma and Susanne, spent some time with gorilla in Loango National Park.
+In researching our wildlife holidays to Gabon, Archipealgo travel writers Emma and Suzanne, spent some time with gorilla in Loango National Park.
 This is how they got on….

 We can smell their sweet, musky smell as we watch the family group.
 Research student, and one of our guides, Fynn clicked his tongue again; this familiar noise reassuring the silverback, Kamaya, our presence is friendly.
 The western lowland gorilla, Kamaya, was first identified by the research team in 2009.
 He is recognisable not only by his size and colouring, but by the large scar on the right side of his face which we caught a glimpse of as he did a mock charge, beating his chest to remind us to keep our distance.